EnigmaCurry/d.rymcg.tech/cryptpad/README.md

 Start cryptpad: `make install`

-Visit the main domain in your browser, and register a new account.
+Open the app in your browser: `make open`

+Sign up for a new account.
 Go to the user settings page, and find your public signing key (example:
 `[cryptpad-user1@my.awesome.website/YZgXQxKR0Rcb6r6CmxHPdAGLVludrAF2lEnkbx1vVOo=]`)

-Edit your `.env` once again, and copy and paste your public signing key into the `ADMIN_KEY` variable, and restart cryptpad: `make install`.
+Edit your `.env` once again, and copy and paste your public signing key into the `CRYPTPAD_ADMIN_KEY` variable, and restart cryptpad:
+`make install`.
 Your account should now have admin access, and be able to modify the server config.

+Make sure to disable or make a rule for your popup blocker, as cryptpad makes heavy use of popups.